 Indoor Lemon Tree Care: Soil

-Citrus trees thrive in a somewhat sandy, all-purpose potting soil that is slightly acidic.
+Citrus trees prosper on a somewhat sandy, all-purpose potting soil that is slightly acidic.
 Amending the soil with plenty of organic matter such as peat will help the soil retain moisture.
-The soil will need to be amended with fertilizer every three to four months.
+The potting mix will need to be boosted with fertilizer every three to four months during a plant's active growing period.
 Many garden stores sell fertilizer specifically for citrus trees.

 Temperature and Light

 Your lemon tree needs at least six hours of sun every day.
-Place your lemon tree near a south-facing window.
+Place your lemon tree near a south-facing window or in a sunroom that receives enough direct sun.
 You can also supplement natural light with a grow light, especially in the winter.
 Be sure to rotate your tree every week or so to get even light exposure.
-Citrus trees thrive at temperatures between 55 and 85 degrees Fahrenheit, making them happy trees when grown indoors.
+Citrus trees flourish at temperatures between 55 and 85 degrees Fahrenheit, making them happy trees when grown indoors.

 Lemon Tree Moisture Requirements

 Container-grown lemon trees need more water than those planted outside.
 In the spring, water two to three times a week.
 In the summer, as temperatures rise, your lemon tree may need to be watered daily.
-In the winter, the watering requirements might be lower since the tree is dormant.
+In the winter, the watering requirements might be lower since the tree is in a resting phase with no active growth.
 Only water when needed to keep the soil moist.

 Keep the soil moist but not soggy.
 A good indication of when you should water is to check the top 2 to 3 inches of soil.
 If it's dry to the touch, your lemon tree needs watering.
 Houses generally don't have the humidity lemon trees need to grow.
-Mist or spray your lemon tree several times a week.
+Mist or spray your lemon tree daily or at least several times a week.

 Indoor Lemon Tree Pollination